-2025: FCA expects to publish finalised policy on the CCI regime during 2025.
+Q4 2025: FCA finalised policy on the CCI regime expected to be published late 2025.

 31/12/26: Exemption for UCITS funds from the requirements of the UK PRIIPs regime expires on this date.

 UK PRIIPs regulation and new UK CCI regime